 This adage – advertising is what you pay for, publicity is what you pray for – was coined by Helen Woodward, the first female advertising executive in the U.S. back in 1938.
-She was comparing paid media placements – what we call today branded articles or advertising – with PR/communications, which is earned media such as publishing thought leadership articles in trade publications, as explained in our December 2019 Newsletter
+She was comparing paid media placements – what we call today branded articles or advertising – with PR/communications, which is earned media such as publishing thought leadership articles in trade publications.

 With earned media, we have earned a place for our client’s articles in trade publications by providing high-quality information for readers.
 We’ve discussed this issue and this comparison before in other blogs.